 - 1) Consistent with the "baseline methodology for zero-emissions grid-connected electricity generation from renewable sources in Chile (AM0026)".
-The project boundary includes the following emissions sources: - (a) For geothermal project activities, fugitive emissions of methane and carbon dioxide from noncondensable gases contained in geothermal steam and carbon dioxide emissions from combustion of fossil fuels required to operate the geothermal power plant. - (b) For new hydroelectric projects with reservoirs, the project boundary includes the physical site of the plant as well as the reservoir area.

-For the baseline determination, project participants shall only account CO_2 emissions from electricity generation in fossil fuel fired power that is displaced due to the project activity.

-2) The spatial extent of the project boundary includes the project site and all power plants connected physically to the electricity system that the CDM project power plant is connected to.
+The project boundary includes the following emissions sources: - (a) For geothermal project activities, fugitive emissions of methane and carbon dioxide from non-condensable gases contained in geothermal steam and carbon dioxide emissions from combustion of fossil fuels required to operate the geothermal power plant. - (b) For the baseline determination, project participants shall only account CO2 emissions from electricity generation in fossil fuel fired power that is displaced due to the project activity. - 2) The spatial extent of the project boundary includes the project site and all power plants connected physically to the electricity system that the CDM project power plant is connected to.